 We should arrange for the UDRP providers [to] provide [mediation] at no cost to the parties.
 The UDRP already permits the resolution of disputes through arbitration - I would bind the IGOs to arbitration in the same way the Mutual Jurisdiction clause binds complainants to the registrant’s judicial system.
 Where an IGO refuses to take part in a judicial proceeding or judicial or arbitral proceedings, or successfully asserts immunity in a judicial proceeding, any prior UDRP determination would be quashed.

-This option was suggested following a review of the mandatory mediation step that is included in Nominet’s DRP for the .uk domain, and includes the ability to introduce an arbitration component (if the registrant also has the ability to choose this option) as well as aspects of Option 1.
+This option was suggested following a review of the mandatory mediation step that is included in Nominet’s DRP for the .uk domain, and includes the ability to introduce an arbitration component (which the registrant is free to choose as an alternative to judicial proceedings) as well as aspects of Option 1.

 Consensus Call Outcome: STRONG SUPPORT BUT SIGNIFICANT OPPOSITION